newrelic/rusty-hog/README.md

 ## Regex JSON file format

-The regex option on scanners allows users to provide a path to their own JSON file of regular expressions that match senistive material.
+The regex option on scanners allows users to provide a path to their own JSON file of regular expressions that match sensitive material.
 Any provided file currently will replace, not append to, the default regular expressions provided by SecretScanner.
 The expected format of the file is a single json object.

-The keys should be names for the type of secret each regex entry will detect, as the keys will be used for the reason properties outputed by the scanner.
+The keys should be names for the type of secret each regex entry will detect, as the keys will be used for the reason properties output by the scanner.

-Each value should be a valid regular expression that should match the type of secret described by its coorisponding key.
+Each value should be a string containing a valid [https://docs.rs/regex/1.3.9/regex/#syntax](regular expression for Rust) that should match the type of secret described by its corresponding key.

-As of version 1.0.4, the value of each key can be an object containing
+As of version 1.0.4, the Rusty Hog engine also supports objects as values for each secret.
+The object can contain all of the following:

-- a pattern property with the matching regex expression
+- a pattern property with the matching regex expression (mandatory)
-- an entropy property with a boolean value to enable entropy scanning for this information
+- an entropy property with a boolean value to enable entropy scanning for this information (mandatory)
-- a threshold property to customize the entropy tolerance on a scale of 0 - 8.
+- a threshold property to customize the entropy tolerance on a scale of 0 - 8 (optional)

-The higher the threshold, the more entropy allowed in matching, the farther a match can be from the exact regex pattern.
+The higher the threshold, the more entropy is required in the secret to consider it a match.

 An example of this format is here: